Self Management Week 2025 will run from 22-25 September.

 • The principles of self management identified in Gaun’ Yersel’: the Self Management Strategy for Scotland are at the heart of the project.

-3. Developing the self management capacity of people living with long term conditions, and/or their unpaid carers, while they wait for a specialist health or social care intervention.
+3. Work that develops the self management capacity of people living with long term conditions, disabilities, and/or their unpaid carers, whilst awaiting health or social care support.

-Applications for Self Management for Life are now closed.
+Applications for Self Management for Life, Round 3 are open until 19 December 2025.

 The fund aims to develop practice and share learning, this is done in a number of ways though our partners in the Scottish Government and through our own Self Management Network.
 You can find out more about our learning by clicking the learning tab in the sidebar.